 WIC is a nutrition program that provides nutrition and health education,

 healthy food and other services free of charge to families who qualify.

 One size doesn't fit all.
 This plan offers a personal eating plan

 with the foods and amounts that are right for you.

 Guide Pyramid for Kids

-The Food Guide Pyramid is one way for people to understand how to eat
+The Choose MyPlate Food Groups is one way for people to understand how to eat

-Learn more about each food group on the pyramid.
+Learn more about each food group on the plate.